 To get the best aid available, apply early.
-Students whose applications are completed by March 2 will receive priority for some limited funds and can apply for certain state programs.
+Students whose applications are completed by March 2 will receive priority for

 If this deadline has already passed, don't panic!
 Students may still be eligible for significant assistance-like a Pell Grant and a Board of Governors Fee Waiver.